k-box/k-box/docs/user/en/microsite/index.md

 ## Deleting a Microsite

 You can delete a Microsite at any point in time.
-The removal of the microsite will permanently delete all the content (in any languages) and remove the public access to page.
+Its removal will permanently delete all content (in any languages) and remove the public access to the page.

 **This operation cannot be undone.**

-The deletion of a microsite can be performed only by the Project Administrator through the the Project management page.
+The deletion of a microsite can be performed only by the Project Administrator, by pressing the _Delete Microsite_ button.

-Once you are in the project page that contain the microsite you want to delete press the _Delete Microsite_ button.
 A confirmation dialog, like the one pictured below, will be showed.

 ![microsite delete](./img/microsite-delete.png)

-Once you hit _Yes Delete it!_ the Microsite will be permanently deleted and the URL will not be reachable anymore.
+Once you hit _Remove_ the Microsite will be permanently deleted and the URL will not be reachable anymore.